MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ## Features of Front Door that support multitenancy

 In this section, we consider several key features of Front Door that are useful for multitenant solutions.
 We discuss how Front Door helps to configure customs domains, including wildcard domains and TLS certificates.
-We also summarize how Front Door's routing capabilites can be used to support multitenancy.
+We also summarize how Front Door's routing capabilities can be used to support multitenancy.

 ### Custom domains